mehulagg/gitlab/doc/development/documentation/structure.md

 description: What to include in GitLab documentation pages.
 ---

-# Documentation content types
+# Documentation topic types

 At GitLab, we have not traditionally used types for our content.
-However, we are starting to move in this direction, and we now use four primary content types:
+However, we are starting to move in this direction, and we now use four primary topic types:

 - [Concept](#concept)
 - [Task](#task)
 - [Reference](#reference)
 - [Troubleshooting](#troubleshooting)

+In general, each page in our docset contains multiple topics.
+(Each heading indicates a new topic.)
-Each page can contain multiple types.
-For example, a page with the title `Pipelines` can include a concept and multiple tasks.
+Each topic on a page should be a specific topic type.
+For example, a page with the title `Pipelines` can include topics that are concepts and tasks.

-A page might also contain only one type.
+A page might also contain only one type of information.
 These pages are generally one of our [other content types](#other-types-of-content).

 ## Concept